Jyuri1010/Jyuri1010/README.md

 # Hi, I'm Jyuri Kalaria 👋

+✨ About Me

-🎓 Computer Science Engineering student
+- 🎓 CSE student passionate about technology
-🤖 Exploring the world of Artificial Intelligence
+- 🤖 Exploring Artificial Intelligence
-🏆 Open to hackathons, collaborations, and new ideas
+- 🏆 Open to hackathons, collaborations and new ideas
+- 🔌 Interested in Arduino and hardware projects
-🌱 Currently learning **C, C++, HTML, and CSS**
+- 🌱  Currently learning **C, C++, HTML, and CSS**

-🔌 Soon taking an **Arduino workshop** to build cool things with hardware
+## 🎯 2026 Goals

+- Build my first AI-based project
+- Participate in hackathons
+- Create Arduino mini-projects
+- Improve my C++ and web-development skills
+- Contribute to open-source projects

 ## 🚀 What I'm Working On